PrincetonUniversity/kaltura_archiver/README.md

     apply tag 'flavors_deleted'
 ~~~

-TODO: Check that process was successfull, that is check each entry passes the follwowing tests:
+#### status

+check the following invariant - see kaltura_aws.entry_health_check method

 ~~~
 has original flavor in READY status if AWS S3 contains a file with the entries ID
-    then the entry has the  'archived_to_s3' tag if the entry dows not have the  'archived_to_s3' tag then there is not entry in AWS if the entry does not have the 'flavors_deleted' tag then the filesize of the AWS s3 entry matches the ORIGINAL flavors file size
+    then the entry has the  'archived_to_s3' tag if the entry does not have the  'archived_to_s3' tag then there is no entry in AWS if the entry dhas the  'flavors_deleted' tag it should also have the 'archived_to_s3' tag if the entry dows not have 'flavors_deleted' and has 'archived_to_s3' tag
+    size of original flavor and size of s3 entry should match
+if the entry does not have the 'flavors_deleted' tag
+    then the filesize of the AWS s3 entry matches the ORIGINAL flavors file size
 ~~~

-Run on command line:
+## How to use

+to archive and replace with the place holder video choose a filter option
+that captures the videos you want to work on, then do:
 ~~~

 kaltura_aws.py  archive  [filter-options]
 kaltura_aws.py  replace_video [filter-options]
 kaltura_aws.py  status [filter-options]
 ~~~

+The status command should list all selected videos in a HEALTHY state and all videos
+should be tagged 'archived_to_s3' and 'flavors_deleted'

 ### Restoring Videos